My Turn To Learn

 How your donation towards the My Turn to Learn appeal can be used by Sense International

-- £10 – can provide the best possible tailored support
+- £10 – will clinically assess one child’s vision and hearing so we can provide the best possible tailored support

 - £15 – will provide targeted meals for a malnourished child for three months; an essential factor in supporting their ability to learn